A Mile Is Longer Than a Kilometer – Here’s Why That Actually Matters

 I’ve seen this trip up everyone from tourists to athletes to logistics managers.
 Here are the most common screw-ups:

-For more on this topic, read our article on how many minutes are in 8 hours or check out how many city blocks in a mile.
+For more on this topic, read our article on how many ounces are in 1 1 4 cups or check out how many acres is in a mile.

 Assuming They’re Close Enough